October 16, 2024 | Michail Takach

 Like Alyn Hess, Eldon had another 30 years of things to do.
 However, his health began to decline.

-After a series of cardiovascular issues, Eldon got his estate in order.
-He founded the Eldon Murray Foundation, so that his tradition of founding and mobilizing would continue after he was gone.
+He also founded the Eldon Murray Foundation, so that his tradition of founding and mobilizing would continue after he was gone.

 "He knew how hard it was for new groups to get seed money," said friend John Terhardt.
 "He wanted everything to go to a foundation, with grants to LGBT causes and projects."